Without fragrance, a garden just isn’t a garden.

 If left ungroomed, shrubs can grow to 10 feet, but its shape and size is easily maintained with a winter pruning.

 Andromeda prefers slightly acidic soil in a sheltered location out of the wind.
-Hardy in Zones 6-9, but poisonous to children and pets.
+Hardy in Zones 6 to 9, note that this plant is poisonous to children and pets.

 The lilac (Syringa vulgaris) is well-known for its heady perfume and beautiful, exuberant blossoms of white, mauve, purple, and yellow – with the French hybrids being the most renowned for their large blossoms and sweet scent.